buyolympia/land-gallery-website/about/index.md

 **Land Gallery** is an active print studio (and former art gallery) in Portland, Oregon run by the folks from [buyolympia.com](https://buyolympia.com/).

 We provide in-house production for artists featured on buyolympia.com and other online and retail shops in a variety of mediums.
 Since 2008, we've been printing high-quality, gallery-ready pieces in-house.
-We've sold over

 The print studio is unfortunately **not open to the public**.